jayant-yadav/sdl2-hackathon/README.md

 pip install scikit-image
 pip install netCDF4
 ```
-You could also use the sdl2_env.yml (we could change the name of this file into env_sdl2_hackathon.yml or something similar and change the name in the command below) file and run the following command
+You could also use the `sdl2_env.yml` file and run the following command

 ```conda env create --file sdl2_env.yml```